streetcomplete/StreetComplete/CONTRIBUTING_A_NEW_QUEST.md

+This file describes in detail process of creating a new quest.

 For code style and more general info - see [CONTRIBUTING file](CONTRIBUTING.md#development).

 If you want to contribute code to StreetComplete, then making a new quest is one of the easiest programming tasks.
 Implementing a quest where the interface design matches an existing one is quite simple.